Stop-and-go wave super-resolution reconstruction via iterative refinement: Data

 I-24 MOTION \cite{gloudemans202324} is a traffic instrument located along 4.2 miles of interstate roadway near Nashville, Tennessee.
 It consists of 276 4k-resolution cameras mounted on 40 110-foot tall traffic poles, sufficient to densely survey this portion of roadway.
 Computer vision detection and tracking algorithms \cite{gloudemans2024so} are applied to the video data to produce vehicle trajectories for vehicles travelling through the roadway.

 Trajectory data produced by I-24 MOTION was used to create fine-grained \textit{mean speed field} data for this work.
 A selection of 33 days were selected, recorded from May 17 to July 17, 2024; for each day the morning rush hour period (6:00 or 5:30 AM to 10:00 AM) was considered as this period has the most dynamic and variable traffic conditions.
 Figure \ref{fig:MOTION-raw} shows the raw trajectory data for each selected day.
 The selected trajectory data was then sampled to create a fine-grained mean speed field with 4 second and 0.02 mile bin resolution.
-For cells with no data and cells with inconsistent values, speed was interpolated using an adaptive smoothing method \cite{treiber2003adaptive,ji2024virtual}, with parameters shown in Table \ref{tab:asm}.
+For cells with no data and cells with inconsistent values, speed was interpolated using an adaptive smoothing method \cite{treiber2003adaptive,ji2024virtual,ji2024scalable}, with parameters shown in Table \ref{tab:asm}.

 Table \ref{tab:stats} provides an overview of the key metrics in the I-24 MOTION dataset, including Vehicle Miles Traveled (VMT), Vehicle Hours Traveled (VHT), and the mean speed (MS, the vehicle-miles-weighted speed) \cite{chen2001freeway}.
 It also outlines the strategy for splitting the data into training and validation sets, with a 75\% allocation for training and 25\% for validation.
 Note that the testing set comprises data from 5 days with distinctive congestion patterns due to observable events, which are excluded from both the training and validation sets to avoid model training imbalance.
+The validation set is used during training to tune hyperparameters and monitor the performance, providing feedback to prevent overfitting (e.g. early stopping).
+The test set is kept completely separate from the training process and is used only to evaluate the model generalization on unseen data.